hallambaker/PHB-Build-Tools/Windows.md

 Advanced Settings
 Environment variables

-Path        add in the path to your personal tools directory> ToolPath	Set to the directory where you want tools to be written
+Path				add in the path to your personal tools directory> ToolPath			Set to the directory where you want tools to be written ToolLibraryPath		Set to the directory where you want to copy the libraries (.dll)

 ===To enable unrestricted shell scripts to run